May 7, 2026 · Rotor Rate

 LAANC in 2026: What's Changed and What Hasn't

-Quick reference for Part 107 pilots: airspace classes, when LAANC is automatic, when you still need a manual waiver, and how it affects your quote.
+Quick reference for commercial drone pilots: airspace classes in plain English, when automatic airspace approval works, when you still need a manual waiver, and how the answer affects your quote.

 What LAANC still is

-LAANC (Low Altitude Authorization and Notification Capability) is the FAA's automated system for getting near-instant authorization to fly in controlled airspace under Part 107.
-You request it through an approved provider (Aloft, Airmap, etc.) and most requests come back in under a minute.
+LAANC (Low Altitude Authorization and Notification Capability) is the Federal Aviation Administration (FAA)'s automated system for getting near-instant authorization to fly in controlled airspace under Part 107.
+You request it through an approved provider (Aloft, Airspace Link / AirHub Portal, Autopylot, AvisionUAS, UASidekick, etc.) and most requests come back in under a minute.

-It covers Class B, C, D, and surface-area E airspace up to published ceiling altitudes (the UAS Facility Map grid).
+It covers Class B, C, D, and surface-area E airspace up to published ceiling altitudes (the Unmanned Aircraft System (UAS) Facility Map grid).

 What hasn't changed